In this Section:

 - Uninstalling or modifying specific applications

-A message is displayed when the uninstallation of a program is restricted or when an event log cannot be cleared.
+A message is displayed when uninstall of a program is restricted or when an event log cannot be cleared.

 Configure the content and dimensions of the message that displays for both messages.